willhaslett/covid-19-growth/README.md

 For VSCode users, available as a self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.

-Changes on master will be coming frequently, but no breaking changes to `etl.py` are anticipated.
+Breking changes to `etl.py` will be committed on 2020-03-12 as new features are added.
+The API for this file should be stable as of 2020-03-13.

 Trouble?
 Open a ticket.